mendix/docs/content/en/docs/appstore/modules/forgot-password.md

 ## 4 Upgrading from Mendix 8 to Mendix 9 {#upgrade8-9}

-To convert from Mendix 8.18.x to Mendix 9.12.5 or above, follow the steps below from within Studio Pro:
+To convert from Mendix 8.18.x to Mendix 9.12.5 or above, follow the steps below:

 1. Upgrade all the [dependencies](#dependencies) of the Forgot Password module to the latest version compatible with Mendix 8.
 1. Open your app in Mendix 9.12.5 or above and allow it to be upgraded.